 UK Screen Alliance collects comprehensive data about the VFX workforce in the UK each year with the cooperation of the HR departments of the leading companies.
 We can therefore achieve a large sample size which gives a highly credible analysis of the composition of the workforce.

-The BFI in its Screen Business report of 2018 also made an estimate of the number of people employed directly by VFX and the number of jobs supported by VFX in the wider economy.
-A bespoke job creation model was developed by Olsberg SPI with data from UK Screen Alliance to extrapolate from the data collected.
+The BFI in its Screen Business report also makes an estimate of the number of people employed directly by VFX and the number of jobs supported by VFX in the wider economy.
+A bespoke job creation model was developed by Olsberg SPI from data from UK Screen Alliance workforce survey.

 The following most recent statistics are drawn from these sources.